TheBiomics/Molecular-Dynamics/README.md

 ## Building/Installing GROMACS 2021 with GPU support on Google Colab
 * Build takes around 65 minutes
 * Pre-build binary and tutorial is available [here&rarr;](https://www.scientificreporters.com/tool/gromacs-installation-with-gpu.html)
-## Installing NAMD on Google Colab
-Use [Python script](Google-Colab-NAMD-GPU-2020.py) (can be copied to Colab Notebook Cell) file to execute code to build gromacs on google colab's ubuntu environment with GPU RunTime turned on.
-## Installing Desmond on Google Colab
-* Copy desmond installer to google drive and install desmond on every colab instance start

 ### Useful options